Distributed Solar Photovoltaics

 In grid-connected areas, rooftop panels can put electricity production in the hands of households.
 In rural parts of low-income countries, they can leapfrog the need for large-scale, centralized power grids, and accelerate access to affordable, clean electricity—becoming a powerful tool for eliminating poverty.

-Our analysis assumes that distributed solar photovoltaics can grow from 180 TWh of current electricity generation globally to a wide range between 6,235-10,100 TWh by 2050.
+Our analysis assumes that distributed solar photovoltaics can grow from 180 terawatt-hours of current electricity generation globally to a wide range of 6235–10100 terawatt-hours by 2050.
 This uncertainty of generation potential is linked to the different expectations of energy technologies on different future climate mitigation pathways intertwined with the role of electricity on the energy systems.
-That growth can avoid 27-69 gigatons of greenhouse gases emissions.
-With implementation costs reducing by the day, over the lifetime of distributed photovoltaic technologies, it could save $7.9-13.5 trillion in associated operation and maintenance and fuel costs.
+That growth can avoid 27–69 gigatons of greenhouse gases emissions.
+With implementation costs reducing by the day, over the lifetime of distributed photovoltaic technologies, it could save US$7.9–13.5 trillion in associated operation, maintenance, and fuel costs.